create-softdev/softdev-program/modules/01-Intro/README.md

 # INTRO

-Welcome to the Software Engineering Program!
+Welcome to the Software Development Program!

 ## Personal introduction